 With some of the highest elevation vineyards of all of Mendoza, the Uco Valley (or Valle de Uco) is known for producing wines with elegance and excellent aging potential.
 This region has attracted producers from all over the world, including Clos de la Siete (a Michel Rolland brand), O. Fournier, Domaine Bousquet, Bodega Lurton, Altos Los Hormigas (by Tuscan, Alberto Antonini).
-There’s even a prospect called The Vines of Mendoza where you can own your own private vineyard.
+There’s even a prospect called The Vines of Mendoza, where you can own a private vineyard.
 Wines from this region offer dense, layered black fruit (black plum, raspberry, blackberry, and olive) with savory notes of red pepper flakes and a dusty, cocoa powder-like finish.
-Expect to spend over $18 a bottle in order to sample the true typicity of Valle de Uco.
+Expect to spend over $18 a bottle to sample the true typicity of Valle de Uco.

 Sometimes wines from Uco Valley will be labeled after the nearest town, including Tupungato, Vista Flores, Tunuyán, Campos de los Andes, Los Sauces, San Carlos, La Consulta, and Villa Seca.

-Drive 150 miles south from the city of Mendoza and you’ll find San Rafael, a region with a limited number of wineries, some of which were started by Italian immigrants in the early 1900s.
+Drive 150 miles south from the city of Mendoza, and you’ll find San Rafael, a region with a limited number of wineries, some of which were started by Italian immigrants in the early 1900s.
 Valentín Bianchi is once such winery that offers a range of value-driven, high-quality Cabernet Sauvignon and Malbec wines that offer red roasted berry flavors and a savory herbal finish.
 San Rafael remains a great value wine region, although few of its producers import to the US.

 East Mendoza (San Martín)